PatrikFomin/Log4NetToSeqLogger/README.md

 <h2>Codebase</h2>
 Parts of the codebase is taken from this project, https://github.com/continuousit/seq-client and has been slightly modified to allow sending of log4net events with custom data.

+Seq-client has an appender for log4net that allows you to send basic (none structured data) from log4net to Seq.
+This is done by adding the appender to your normal log4net config file.